Sign up to our Newsletter

 Former Head of Pre-Law Office, Northeastern University, & Admissions Officer, Brown University

-If you’re interested in pursuing a legal specialty that deals directly with family law matters, read on to learn more about how to become a family lawyer.
+If you’re interested in a legal specialty that deals directly with family law matters, here's what you need to know about pursuing this career.

 We’ve all heard the statistic that 50% of all marriages end in divorce.
 While the matter is a little more complicated than this, what isn’t complicated is the involvement of family lawyers in these cases!